paterik/udacity-ios-aqoo/README.md

 - AQOO is using POD composition technics to handle 3rd party dependencies.
 You have to install [POD](https://guides.cocoapods.org/using/getting-started.html)

-- AQOO uses multiple API endpoints of [spotifies iOS SDK](https://developer.spotify.com/documentation/web-api/quick-start/) webAPI-wrapper.
-An internet connection is required for login, playlist-synch and streaming of your tracks.
+- AQOO uses multiple API endpoints of [Spotify-Streaming-SDK](https://spotify.github.io/ios-streaming-sdk/) webAPI-wrapper.
+An internet connection is required for login, track-/playlist-sync and streaming of all of your tracks.

 - AQOO uses 3rd Party Libraries for better UX/UI behavior and graphical elements from [icons8](https://icons8.de/).
 A complete list of used libraries and assets can be found in the [COPYRIGHT.md](COPYRIGHT.md) file.